Universidad Autónoma Agraria Antonio Narro: Laguna Unit

-The UAAAN Laguna Unit (UAAAN-UL) is located in the city of Torreón, Coahuila., Mexico,. in the heart of the Laguna Region, on the peripheral leading to Gomez Palacio, Durango., and road to Santa Fe has an area of 37 ha of which about 2.5 are used in university facilities and the rest for agricultural activities and research practice.
+The UAAAN Laguna Unit (UAAAN-UL) is located in the city of Torreón, Coahuila, Mexico, in the heart of the Laguna Region, on the peripheral road leading to Gomez Palacio, Durango, and the road to Santa Fe has an area of 37 ha of which about 2.5 are used in university facilities and the rest for agricultural activities and research practice.

-The perimeter of the campus is fenced in its entirety, giving privacy and control.
-It has a modern and functional infrastructure that supports the activities of the teaching-learning process, consists of 42 classrooms, 20 laboratories, cubicles for teachers, sports facilities, dining room, a central library and an auditorium with capacity for 150 people.
+It consists of 42 classrooms, 20 laboratories, cubicles for teachers, sports facilities, dining room, a central library and an auditorium with capacity for 150 people.